📘 Taylor & Francis · 2026 · English

 Project risk management has a problem that no framework has solved: the gap between what the standards say and what professionals actually do when uncertainty is real, data is imperfect, and decisions cannot wait.

 This book closes that gap.
-It is written for project managers, risk analysts, cost estimators, and PMO leaders who work with uncertainty every day — not for researchers seeking to describe it.
-Every chapter moves from concept to application, from theory to working model, from analytical output to boardroom-ready communication.
+It is written for project managers, risk analysts, cost estimators, and PMO leaders who work with uncertainty every day.
+Every chapter moves from concept to application, from theory to working model, from analytical output to stakeholder and boardroom-ready communication.

 At its core, the book argues that probabilistic thinking is not a specialist skill.
 It is a professional discipline that every project practitioner can and must develop — and that AI, used correctly, makes that discipline more accessible, more rigorous, and more useful than ever before.